Sunny Swirl Hinoki Falsecypress

 A graceful addition to any home landscape, this small accent tree features very finely-textured yellow and green foliage in summer maturing to gold in winter; spiralling upward with tufts of stiff twisted branches, it makes an incredible statement

-Sunny Swirl Hinoki Falsecypress has attractive yellow-variegated light green foliage which emerges yellow in spring.
-The scale-like leaves are highly ornamental and turn coppery-bronze in fall.
-Neither the flowers nor the fruit are ornamentally significant.
+Sunny Swirl Hinoki Falsecypress is a dwarf conifer which is primarily valued in the landscape or garden for its distinctively pyramidal habit of growth.
+It has attractive yellow-variegated light green foliage which emerges yellow in spring.
+The scale-like sprays of foliage are highly ornamental and turn coppery-bronze in the fall, which persists throughout the winter.

 Sunny Swirl Hinoki Falsecypress is a multi-stemmed evergreen shrub with a distinctive and refined pyramidal form.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.